danrot/danrot.github.io/_posts/2023-08-07-redesign-website-to-be-even-simpler.md

 While I think that already the previous version of my website was pretty minimal, I managed to reduce it even more.
-I removed the borders since I did not like them anymore. **In general, I minimized the CSS as much as possible**, so I ended up with exactly 100 lines of CSS, whereby this also includes some color definitions for the syntax highlighting in blog posts.
+I removed the borders since I did not like them anymore. **In general, I minimized the CSS as much as possible**, so I ended up with exactly 152 lines of CSS, whereby this also includes color definitions for the syntax highlighting in blog posts and a dark mode implementation.

 I am well aware that this results in a very minimal look, without a lot to stick out, and that not every website can be built like this, especially the ones that are made for marketing.
 However, **I am not a designer, so I usually do not